Call us +1.651.283.2323

 Food trucks provide a great service to make your event special.

-Food trucks are a great way to offer diverse food options.
+Food trucks are a great way to offer diverse food and beverage options.
 Plus, it’s easy for them to show up, set up quickly (and be in state health code compliance) at just about any location.
 With their popularity they often draw more attention and interest to events.

 Mobile food vendors will often begin ordering and preparing for large events days in advance.
 Food trucks work hard to prep and have the proper amount of food for the number of attendees they expect to feed.
 As the event date approaches, it’s important for the organizer to communicate to each truck whether the expected number of attendees has gone up or down from the original estimate.
 Provide updates well in advance and up to 48 hours.